 Welcome!
-Tony Cealy is the founder of BMC.
-He is the Director & Producer of 492 Korna Klub the UK’s only weekly improvised radio drama exploring social issues amongst the black community.
-He is a recognised ‘Artistic Agitator Fellow’- connecting strangers to begin the difficult conversations in shared spaces about Brixton, it’s residents and it’s history at the new Brixton House.
-He’s the curator of 81 Acts of Exuberant Defiance [Instagram] – a radical reclaiming of heritage – to imagine, experiment and create new futures.
-He’s a facilitator & trainer at the Core Learning Group– A project that sets out to envisage how civil society in London might better share resources and power to drive change.
+Tony Cealy is the Director & Producer of 492 Korna Klub the UK’s only weekly improvised radio drama exploring social issues amongst the black community.
+He is a recognised ‘Artistic Agitator Fellow‘- connecting strangers to begin the difficult conversations in shared spaces about Brixton, it’s residents and it’s history at the new Brixton House.
+He conceived and is the curator of 81 Acts of Exuberant Defiance – a radical reclaiming of heritage – to imagine, experiment and create new futures.
+He’s a facilitator & trainer at the Core Learning Group– a project that sets out to envisage how civil society in London might better share resources and power to drive change.
 He’s associate community development artist at https://www.ubele.org/ using arts, culture, heritage and activism for community development.
 He sits as an adviser/member on the Reference Group for https://www.culturehealthandwellbeing.org.uk/creative-health-quality-framework

 The Black Men’s Consortium is a performance project & charity for Black men that aims to provide support and nurture around mental health issues that affect their lives.
 We mix art and politics along with a range of creative games, exercises and techniques in order to explore stuckness, blockages, inequalities and injustices that Black men experience in their daily lives.
 Through the ongoing creative weekly sessions we aim to: